StateMirror (Artifact v1.0.0) [ID: STM-01]

 Typical use

-Immediately before executing an outcome (allow/deny, grant/revoke, approve/reject), your application submits a snapshot of the computed state.
-Later, support retrieves it by snapshot_id or evidence_ref.
+Immediately before or after executing an outcome, your application submits a snapshot of the computed facts it used.
+Later, support, operations, or review workflows can retrieve the snapshot by reference.

 Recorded facts are not enforcement.